bbauska/W3Cx-1of5-CSS.0x/README.md

 {width="6.885416666666667in" height="5.260416666666667in"}
 ----------->

 Note that you are welcome to look up other styles and apply them however you like as long as you at least have the above requirements met.
-We\'ve set up a discussion forum below, in case you want to share your work!
+We&#39;ve set up a discussion forum below, in case you want to share your work!

 Remember that if you want to post an assignment without personal information of yours in, feel free to change the content of the assignment to anything you like, so long as you incorporate the required code features.
 For example, you could instead create a profile page for an imagined character, or a brief biography of someone you admire.